 Harassment can have devastating consequences on an individual's personal and professional life.
 Harassment is unwelcome conduct based on sex, race, color, religion, national origin, age, disability, or genetic information.

 Examples of harassing conduct include, but are not limited to, offensive jokes, slurs, physical assaults or threats, offensive pictures or objects, requests for sexual favors, intimidation, and interference with work performance.

 It is important to understand that petty slights, annoyances, and isolated incidents (unless very serious) in the workplace do not rise to the level of illegality.
-To constitute unlawful harassment at an employee's job, the conduct must create a work environment that would be intimidating, hostile, or offensive to reasonable people.
+To constitute unlawful harassment, the conduct must create a work environment that would be intimidating, hostile, or offensive to reasonable people.